 Mosquitoes are the bane of people’s summertime all over the world.
 They’re the one thing some people hate about summer!
 They buzz around, biting us and causing everyone to itch on an otherwise perfect day.
 Also, they are capable of bringing all sorts of diseases.
-It begs the question, how do we get rid of these pesky creatures?
-More importantly, how do we get rid of them without destroying the earth?
+It begs the question: how do we get rid of these pesky creatures?
+More importantly, how do we get rid of them without destroying the Earth?

 While many people turn to chemical mosquito repellents to keep these pests at bay, there are natural remedies that can work just as well and are better for us and the environment.
 Communities from around the world have used natural remedies for centuries to repel mosquitoes.
-Here are some of the most effective and humane methods from different cultures.

 Around the world, different communities have been using smoke and fire as effective deterrents against mosquitoes.
 Smoke from a fire or burning certain herbs and woods like citronella can help in repelling mosquitoes that get closer.
 The Masai community in Kenya, for example, uses smoky fires made from cow dung to keep mosquitoes at bay.
 So, time to break out the vegan marshmallows and get a fire going!